jesusvillalobos1/tf_microblog/README.md

-Bug project to test and learn infrastructure as code (Terraform), configuration management (Ansible) and golden image standards (packer).
+Big project to test and learn infrastructure as code (Terraform), configuration management (Ansible) and golden image standards (packer).
 Everything built to deploy a Python3 flask app: microblog.

 For education and testing purposes.